Kilwinning Abbey: Later use of the abbey buildings and properties

 Seagate Castle was developed as a town house for the 3rd Earl of Eglinton between 1565 and 1582 and the entrance doorway may have been built from the ruins of Kilwinning Abbey.

 Until about two hundred years ago various ranges of vaults beneath the abbey ruins were still partly accessible, but with the rebuilding and extension of the Kilwinning old Parish Church, no access is now possible.

 A font, possibly from the abbey is situated within the old village of Dalgarven.

 Kerelaw Castle was rebuilt, having been burnt down by the Montgomeries, sometime after 1488 and is reported to have contained a number of carved coats of arms of the Scottish nobility, taken from Kilwinning Abbey.

 In 1439 the Abbot of Kilwinning Abbey petitioned the Vatican for permission to build a bridge over the Garnock Water.
 Abbot Adam's Bridge was sadly demolished in 1765 as recorded in the Glasgow Journal of 18-4-1765 to make way for the present bridge.
-This replacement bridge was reported in the Ardrossan and Saltcoats Heraald of 18-4-1857 as to be widened and strengthened, the work being completed in 1858.
+This replacement bridge was reported in the Ardrossan and Saltcoats Herald of 18-4-1857 as to be widened and strengthened, the work being completed in 1858.

 Some parts of the abbey have survived as ruins; later vernacular buildings within the site have been removed and now the ruins serve as a tourist attractions in Kilwinning.
 The rebuilt tower holds a museum and opens regularly for public access.

 Monkcastle near Dalry was the abbot's country retreat and survives as a ruin.
 Monkredding House was the brother's rest house, the 'Monk's Garden' and survives in a much modified form.

 Stones from the abbey buildings were used in the construction of the 'Railway Cottage' at South Millburn near Benslie.

 Robert Heron in 1799 recorded that "We crossed the river by a commodious bridge (new in 1765).
 The walls which surrounded the orchard of the monks, are still partly standing.
 Various stately fruit-trees yet appear within.
 Some parts of the buildings which those clergy inhabited, are also standing.
 The situation was well-chosen."